Luhačovice: History

+15th–18th centuries

 The first written mention of Luhačovice is from 1412.
-At the end of the 16th century Luhačovice became the centre of a manor including 12 villages.
-After the Battle of White Mountain, the manor was acquired by Maximilian of Liechtenstein.
-He sold the manor soon and from 1629 until 1945 the manor belonged to the Serényi family.
+At the end of the 16th century, Luhačovice became the centre of an estate including 12 villages.
+After the Battle of White Mountain, the estate was acquired by Maximilian of Liechtenstein.
+He sold the estate soon and from 1629 until 1945, the estate belonged to the Serényi family.

 The Serényis were the first to make use of the mineral springs in the area and who built the spa.
 In the second half of the 17th century, Count Ondřej Serényi had adjusted the first spring, later named Amandka after another member of the family, Amand Serényi.
 Another spring was adjusted in around 1760 and later renamed Vincentka after Vincent Serényi.
 Reports of the healing power of Luhačovice springs spread, and the first inn for spa guests was built in 1789.
 In the late 18th century, new houses, inns and Chapel of Saint Elizabeth were built in the vicinity of the springs.

+19th–21st centuries

 In the late 19th century, stagnation and impending bankruptcy affected the spa.
 In 1902, a Czech physician František Veselý came to Luhačovice and decided to get financial means to change Luhačovice into a modern Czech spa by establishing a joint-stock company, which took over the spa from the control of the Serényis.
 They, however, kept on taking a significant part in it financially.
 The railway line was built, which became necessary for the municipality, and Luhačovice gained direct transport connections from Prague, Brno and Olomouc.
 The first stage of important building development of the spa area was connected with the name of the architect Dušan Jurkovič, the author of the fundamental reconstruction of the Janův House, the hydropathic establishment and other places.

-After the stagnation during the World War I and setting-up of the independent Czechoslovak Republic, mainly in the 20s and 30s, the importance of the Luhačovice spa increased along with the increasing number of inhabitants.
+After the stagnation during World War I and setting-up of the independent Czechoslovak Republic, mainly in the 20s and 30s, the importance of the Luhačovice spa increased along with the increasing number of inhabitants.
 The municipality of Luhačovice was promoted to a town in 1936.
 Further buildings of architectural importance appeared.
-After the occupation of Bohemia and Moravia by Nazi Germany, the spa was closed to the Czech public almost completely and was taken possession of by the Nazi organizations.
+After the occupation of Bohemia and Moravia by Nazi Germany, the spa was closed to the Czech public almost completely and was taken possession of by Nazi organizations.

 Between 1945 and 1947, a new complex of spa buildings was built: the Great Colonnade and Small Colonnade, the Hall of Vincentka, and the health centre.
 Social changes after February 1948 influenced both the life of the people in Luhačovice and the spa organization as a whole, after the entire spa infrastructure was nationalized.
 In 1957 Luhačovice and other spas were given the spa statute, and the spa care was unified in the Ministry of Health.
 Both the spa care and environment are always in the course of improvement.

 In 2017, the Luhačovice Castle and several other properties were given back to Isabella Thienen-Adlerflycht, née Serényi through restitution.

 Demographics

+Transport

+Luhačovice is connected with Prague by a direct interregional railway line.
+In addition, there is the line to Bojkovice.